null

 ARE YOUR BATS BBCOR CERTIFIED?

-BBCOR standards apply to bamboo bats (a laminated grass, not a wood), metal bats, composite bats (wood, metal, ceramic and others), hybrid bats and other non-wood bats.
-The standards were designed to force these bats to perform more like a single piece wood bat for greater safety.
+BBCOR standards are specific to bamboo bats (a laminated grass, not a wood), as well as to metal, composite (wood, metal, ceramic, and others), hybrid, and other non-wood bats.
+These standards were established to ensure these bats perform similarly to single-piece wood bats, prioritizing player safety.

-At Phoenix, we craft our wood bats from a single piece of maple, ash or birch to meet the standards for every level of play.
-Most players find that the baseball travels further when hit with their Phoenix wood bat versus their BBCOR bat.
-And, at a price much more affordable than most non-singe piece wood bats, it’s time to start swinging wood in practice and in games.
+At Phoenix, we meticulously fashion our wood bats from a single piece of maple, ash, or birch, aligning with the standards applicable to every level of play.
+Most players find that the baseball travels farther when struck with their Phoenix wood bat compared to their BBCOR bat.
+Moreover, our wood bats are notably more affordable than most non-single-piece wood bats, making it the ideal time to embrace wood for both practice and game play.

 HOW WILL WOODEN BATS FOR LITTLE LEAGUE PLAY BE EFFECTED BY THE NEW USA BASEBALL BAT STANDARD?

-Multi-piece wood bats (something we don't sell) must have the USA Baseball mark to be approved for play.
-This includes two-piece wood bats, composite wood bats, laminated wood bats, bonded wood bats, bamboo bats, and any wood bat that could be defined as an ‘experimental’ design.
+On the other hand, multi-piece wood bats (which are not part of our product range) require the USA Baseball mark for approval.
+This category encompasses two-piece wood bats, composite wood bats, laminated wood bats, bonded wood bats, bamboo bats, and any wood bat categorized as an 'experimental' design.